Inflectra/spira-documentation/docs/Build-Server-Integration/Jenkins--Hudson.md

 Jenkins provides continuous integration services for software development, primarily in the Java programming language.
 It is a server-based system running in a servlet container such as Apache Tomcat.
 It supports SCM tools including CVS, Subversion, Git, Mercurial, Perforce and Clearcase, and can execute Apache Ant and Apache Maven based projects as well as arbitrary shell scripts and Windows batch commands.

 When you use the SpiraPlan plugin for Jenkins, it will allow you to associate each Jenkins project with a corresponding project and release in SpiraPlan.
 Then, each time Jenkins creates a new build, a new build artifact will be created in SpiraPlan.
-Each build in SpiraPlan will be automatically linked to the incidents fixed, source code revisions committed, and any SpiraPlan tokens in the Jenkins changelog will be parsed and turned into SpiraPlan artifact hyperlinks.
+Each build in SpiraPlan will be automatically linked to the incidents fixed, source code commits committed, and any SpiraPlan tokens in the Jenkins changelog will be parsed and turned into SpiraPlan artifact hyperlinks.

 ## Installing the SpiraPlan Plug-in for Jenkins